jayliu0313/Shape-Guided/README.md

 ## Qualitative Result
 ![image](https://github.com/jayliu0313/Shape-Guided/blob/main/img/complementary_heatmap.png)
 Signed Distance Function(SDF) means the method we estimate the point cloud to detect anomaly. <br/>
-We utilize the information of the RGB and the corresponding 3D point cloud to detect anomaly and complement each other. <br/>
+We utilize the information of the RGB and the corresponding 3D point cloud to detect anomaly and complement each other to get the final score map. <br/>
 ## Installation
 ### Requirement
 Linux (Ubuntu 16.04)